soitun/oio-sds/Variables.md

 ### proxy.srv_local.prepare

 > Should the proxy allocate services with a local preference.
 0 for no, 1 for only one local service and 2 for a maximum of services in spite of the location constraints.
-The value 2 is a quirk that should be avoided unless upon exceptional conditon wherein you accept the risk.
+The value 2 is a quirk that should be avoided unless upon exceptional condition wherein you accept the risk.

  * default: **0**
  * type: gint